FireIsGood/spaceman.nvim/README.md

-  sort_by_recent = true,       -- Whether to sort with recently opened workspaces in front use_default_keymaps = false, -- Whether to register keymaps rename_function = nil,       -- Function to rename your folders hooks = {                    -- Hooks of a single Vim command, a table of vim commands, a Lua function, or nil
+  sort_by_recent = true,       -- Whether to sort with recently opened workspaces in front use_default_keymaps = false, -- Whether to register keymaps rename_function = nil,       -- Function to rename your folders adapter = "telescope",       -- Which adapter to use, either "telescope" or "vim-ui" (for compatibility) hooks = {                    -- Hooks of a single Vim command, a table of vim commands, a Lua function, or nil
     before_move = nil,         -- Before changing directory
     after_move = nil,          -- After changing directory